-The Promoting Apprenticeship as a Path for Youth Employment Project is working directly with employers, workers’ organizations, and governments to help increase the number of apprenticeship opportunities for vulnerable youth in Argentina, Costa Rica, and Kenya.
-The project will create and strengthen private sector networks in support of apprenticeship and other types of work-based training, such as internships, in all three countries, helping employers launch quality work training programs while ensuring these programs are accessible to disadvantaged youth.
+The Promoting Apprenticeship as a Path for Youth Employment Project (GAN) worked directly with employers, workers’ organizations, and governments to help increase the number of apprenticeship opportunities for vulnerable youth in Argentina, Costa Rica, and Kenya.
+The project created and strengthened private sector networks in support of apprenticeship and other types of work-based training, such as internships, in all three countries.
+It helped employers launch quality work training programs while ensuring these programs were accessible to disadvantaged youth.

 Our impact evaluation projects use rigorous quantitative techniques to evaluate the impact of interventions on reducing child labor, forced labor and human trafficking—part of a broader ILAB effort to build rigorous evidence on what works to secure and protect the rights of children and adults.
 Such evaluations support our partner governments’ evidence-based policymaking efforts, and also help identify proven strategies to inform ILAB’s future investments in global programs to combat child labor and forced labor.

 |$5,028,453||International Labor Organization's International Program on the Elimination of Child Labor (ILO-IPEC)||09/29/2008||09/29/2013|

 |$11,610,000||International Labor Organization (ILO)||09/29/2006||09/29/2013|